FFMS/ffms2/doc/ffms2-api.md

  - `int ColorPrimaries;` - Identifies the color primaries of the frame.
 Corresponds to [FFMS_ColorPrimaries][ColorPrimaries].
  - `int TransferCharateristics;` - Identifies the transfer characteristics of the frame.
 Corresponds to [FFMS_TransferCharacteristic][TransferCharacteristic].
  - `int ChromaLocation;` - Identifies the chroma location for the frame.
 Corresponds to [FFMS_ChromaLocations][ChromaLocations].
- - `int HasMDMDisplayPrimaries;` - If this is non-zero, the following four properties are set.
+ - `int HasMasteringDisplayPrimaries;` - If this is non-zero, the following four properties are set.
- - `double MDMDisplayPrimariesX[3];` - RGB chromaticy coordinates of the mastering display (x coord).
+ - `double MasteringDisplayPrimariesX[3];` - RGB chromaticy coordinates of the mastering display (x coord).
- - `double MDMDisplayPrimariesY[3];` - RGB chromaticy coordinates of the mastering display (y coord).
+ - `double MasteringDisplayPrimariesY[3];` - RGB chromaticy coordinates of the mastering display (y coord).
- - `double MDMWhitePointX;` - White point coordinate of the mastering display (x coord).
+ - `double MasteringDisplayWhitePointX;` - White point coordinate of the mastering display (x coord).
- - `double MDMWhitePointY;` - White point coordinate of the mastering display (y coord).
+ - `double MasteringDisplayWhitePointY;` - White point coordinate of the mastering display (y coord).
- - `int HasMDMMinMaxLuminance;` - If this is non-zero, the following two properties are set.
+ - `int HasMasteringDisplayLuminance;` - If this is non-zero, the following two properties are set.
- - `double MDMMinLuminance;` - Minimum luminance of the mastering display (cd/m^2).
+ - `double MasteringDisplayMinLuminance;` - Minimum luminance of the mastering display (cd/m^2).
- - `double MDMMaxLuminance;` - Maximum luminance of the mastering display (cd/m^2).
+ - `double MasteringDisplayMaxLuminance;` - Maximum luminance of the mastering display (cd/m^2).

 ### FFMS_TrackTimeBase